History of the Building at 2216 Lakeview Road

 Cambridge-Narrows, New Brunswick

-The Hall was first built for the WCTU (Women’s Christian Temperance Union).
-The Hall was constructed next to the Cambridge Baptist Church.
+(The Hall was first built for the WCTU (Women’s Christian Temperance Union) and was constructed next to the Cambridge Baptist Church.
 At one point, it became the Hall for the Farmers’ Association.
 Eventually, it became the Women’s Institute Hall.
 Today, it is used for the Cambridge-Narrows Regional Library and is owned by the Village of Cambridge-Narrows.
+Please see "Building History" for more information.)

 Alice May (Parks) Straight wrote journals between 1907 and 1951.
 Her diaries have been printed in one volume and may be seen at the Cambridge-Narrows Regional Library, or purchased through Queens County Heritage.
 The following notes have been taken from her diary and in some instances, wording has been changed or modified for clarity.